ScrappyHub/rooted-core/docs/ROOTED_GIT_HANDOFF.md

 admin

 If behavior matches expectations → Backend is LOCKED.
-Remaining work = UI, UX, and polish.
+Remaining work = UI, UX, polish.

-7. Current Vertical Status (Reality Only)
+9. Current Vertical Status (Reality Only)
 ✅ ROOTED Community – active, core UX + flows present

 🏗️ ROOTED Construction – in development (logic + structure reuse)

+🏗️ ROOTED Arts & Culture – in canonical design + early wiring

-🏥 ROOTED Healthcare (non-clinical) – in development (no patient data, no records)
+🏥 ROOTED Healthcare (non-clinical) – conceptual only (no patient data, no records)

-All other verticals are ideas, not live or promised.
+All other verticals in the roadmap are not live and must integrate with this core.

-8. Recommended AI Prompt for This Repo
+10. Recommended AI Prompt for This Repo
 Whenever you open a new AI chat for this repo, start with this:

 text